-7:30 Continental Breakfast sponsored by Robert Half
+7:30 Continental Breakfast - Sponsored by

 Don Tomoff, founder Invenio Advisors LLC

 - Explain the Excel “power tools” and better understand the capabilities of “modern” excel

 - Understand how Excel and PowerBI, although separate platforms, are integrated and complementary tools

 - Explain the process of “ELTR” in data analytics—Extract, Transform, Load and Report

 12:45 Role of Management Accountants in Powering Organization Behavior

 Gaby Lahoud, Serenity Advisors—Consulting Firm, IMA Board Member